nayeemmz/cmsc320Summer2019/Project3/readme.md

 **Question 13**: <em>Is the interaction model significantly better than the year-only model?
 Why?</em>

 **Exercise 8**: <em>Make a residuals vs. year violin plot for the interaction model.
 Comment on how well it matches assumptions of the linear regression model.
 Do the same for a residuals vs. fitted values model.</em>

+## Submission

+Prepare a Jupyter notebook that includes for each Problem: (a) code to carry out the step discussed, (b) output showing the result of your code, and (c) a short prose description of how your code works.
+Remember, the writeup you are preparing is intended to communicate your analysis effectively.
+Thoughtlessly showing large amounts of output in your writeup defeats that purpose.

+All axes in plots should be labeled in an informative manner.
+Your answers to any question that refers to a plot should include both (a) a text description of your plot, and (b) a sentence or two of interpretation as it relates to the question asked.

+Submit to ELMS at Project 3 Assignment Submission and a .pdf to Gradescope.

+## Group work

+You are encouraged to work in small groups, but you must prepare your own writeup and submit it.
+Include the names of the peers who you worked with in the writeup.